Kenxiz/MultiFuse/README.md

 With MultiFuse's JSON manipulation feature, developers can easily read, write, and manipulate JSON data in their projects.
 The package provides a range of functions for handling JSON data, including parsing and serializing.

-### JSON Database
+### Database Management System

-MultiFuse's JSON database feature allows developers to easily store and retrieve data from a JSON database.
-This feature provides a lightweight and efficient way to handle data storage within a project, without the need for a full-scale database.
+MultiFuse's Database Management System feature enables developers to easily store and retrieve data from both JSON and SQL databases.
+This feature provides a lightweight and efficient way to handle data storage within a project, without the need for a full-scale database system.

 ### Account Management System